ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/_index.md

 ---
-title: 'Deploying applications to Arm64-powered Virtual Machine in Microsoft Azure'
+title: 'Deploy .NET applications to Arm Virtual Machines in Microsoft Azure'

 minutes_to_complete: 30

-who_is_this_for: 'This learning path is for IoT developers interested in learning how to deploy applications to Microsoft Azure using Arm64-powered Virtual Machines.
+who_is_this_for: This learning path is for software developers interested in learning how to deploy .NET applications to Microsoft Azure using Arm64-powered Virtual Machines.

-This learning path is the first part of the series: From IoT to the Cloud.'

 learning_objectives:
     - Create a Virtual Machine (VM) in Microsoft Azure.